hybridgroup/artoo-digispark/README.md

 $ artoo connect scan -t usb
 ```

-Now use the `ID` info returned to find the `product` and `vendor` ID's for the connection info Digispark in your Artoo code.
+Now use the `ID` info returned to find the `product` and `vendor` ID's required to establish a connection with the Digispark in your Artoo code.

 That is it, you are set to start running Artoo digispark examples.